AdobeDocs/analytics-platform.en/help/use-cases/data-export/queryservice-export-datasets.md

 - [bot filtering](https://experienceleague.adobe.com/en/docs/experience-platform/query/use-cases/bot-filtering)
 - and other [supported use cases in the Query Service guide](https://experienceleague.adobe.com/en/docs/experience-platform/query/use-cases/overview).

-Below is an example that illustrates how to
+Below is an example to properly apply attribution across sessions and that illustrates  how to

 - use the last 90 days as a lookback,
 - apply window functions like sessionization and / or attribution, and
-- restrict the output based on the ingest_time.
+- restrict the output based on the `ingest_time`.

   +++
   Details